qlu-lab/PUMAS/README.md

 ```

 ### Step 0
-Downloading the following libraries on working directory
+Downloading PRS-Fine-tuning on working directory

+In R, type the following command in console
 ```
 install_github("qlu-lab/PRS-Fine-tuning/PRS-Fine-tuning")
 ```